KonduitAI/konduit-serving/ADRs/0010-Loop_Pipelines.md

 In either case, we can simply add a new field  - `@LoopTrigger`, and otherwise leave the existing JSON format unchanged. i.e., the presence of this field means that we have a LoopPipeline decorator.

+## Alternatives

+* We use a "setting" style instead of decorator style - i.e., SequencePipeline.setLoopTrigger(LoopTrigger)
+  This has the downside that all other pipeline steps need to implement loop execution and caching functionality, which is definitely not ideal.
+* LoopTrigger is set in InferenceConfiguration (but this doesn't serve the needs of non-serving cases like example 3)

 ## Consequences

 ### Advantages